Luv Kumar Goldy

 Luv Kumar Goldy is a two-time MLA of the Punjab Legislative Assembly for the Garhshankar Assembly Constituency in Punjab, India.
 He was defeated by Jai Krishan Singh in the 2017 Punjab assembly elections and by Surinder Singh Bhulewal Rathan in 2012.
-He stood third in 2017 elections.
+He stood third in the 2017 elections.

 Recently ahead of 2022 Punjab Legislative Assembly Election he joined PLC of former CM of Punjab Captain Amarinder Singh.